i know it doesn’t make sense to make a cold tomato tart in january.

 - 8 ounces mascarpone cheese

-- On a floured surface roll out the dough so it will fit into a 9 inch round pan with a removable bottom.
-Lay the dough into the pan, cutting off the edges to make it even.
+- On a floured surface roll out the dough so it will fit into a 11 inch round tart pan.
+Transfer the dough to the pan and press onto sides and bottom.
+Trim excess dough.

 recipe adapted from food52.